 Mr. Robertson was born in Salisbury, North Carolina in 1933.
 He graduated from Episcopal High School in 1951 and the University of North Carolina at Chapel Hill in 1955.
 He then served as an officer in the U.S. Navy prior to joining Kidder Peabody and Company as a sales trainee in 1957.
 In 1966, Mr. Robertson became a Vice President and stockholder of Kidder Peabody and was later made a Director.
 In 1974, he became Chairman of the Board and Chief Executive Officer of Webster Management Corporation, Kidder Peabody’s investment advisory subsidiary, where he served in that capacity until his departure in 1978.

 In 1996, Mr. Robertson founded the Robertson Foundation with his wife Josie.
-The Foundation focuses on large-scale, high impact grants in four principal areas within the United States: education, environment, religion, and medical research.
+The Foundation focuses on large-scale, high impact grants in three principal areas within the United States: education, environment, and medical research.
 Among the Foundation’s major initiatives are active support of New York City’s public education reform, efforts to provide disadvantaged children and families with tools to become self-sufficient and productive, and market-based solutions to combat global warming.

 In 2000, Mr. Robertson and his wife donated $24 million to create The Robertson Scholars Leadership Program in his native North Carolina, to encourage collaboration between Duke and the University of North Carolina and to promote the development of young leaders.
 The program recruits and supports undergraduates on both campuses, providing significant financial support and travel funding for 36 students annually.